ARYANKAUSHIK/CppSheets/README.md

 Custom XML-based file format
 Basic xlsx (MS Excel) support
 CSV loading support
 Formula support (which is fairly good)
+Basic graphing support

 For more information, see the wiki.